 Have you heard of the study where the rats that ate the cardboard box came out healthier than their counterparts who had the cereal?

 I was wondering if it was just an old wives’ tale and scoured the good old web.
 Search results yielded nothing on the myth-busting website, called Snopes.
-I found this and this though.
 Apparently Ann Arbor University conducted the experiment in the 1960s but the findings were unpublished.
 If the story is true it is fairly obvious the big cereal companies squashed the reports because it would have threatened the gazillion dollar industry.

 As you can probably deduce I am not a fan of cereals and I wouldn’t touch them with a ten foot pole with a poodle attached to it…for breakfast.
 Anyway, why on earth would I publish a recipe and then bash the actual ingredients I use?
 Since I’m a walking contradiction, I’m a believer in “go big or go home”.
 If you have a craving for sweets why bother with something half-arsed like a low-fat, aspartame-filled carrot cake that tastes like sawdust?
 If you’re going to eat something decadent, enjoy it thoroughly, otherwise you would walk around afterwards feeling utterly unsatisfied.